4 common tax mistakes your small business should avoid from a Geelong business accountant

 Tax season usually means extra work for small business owners, but this stress can be exacerbated if you’re making common tax mistakes in your bookkeeping.
-Knowledge is power, so our business accountant compiled a list of the most common tax errors that small businesses fall prey to and how to avoid them.
+Knowledge is power, so our Geelong business accountants compiled a list of the most common tax errors that small businesses fall prey to and how to avoid them.

 What are the most common tax mistakes for small businesses?